Website designed & produced by Fiona Curtis

 Scroll DOWN to see the NEW INTERACTIVE calendar is at the bottom of the page

 Places for hire

 What's On in Compton

 Compton War Memorial INTRO

 The calendar on the right includes all dates given to Jane for inclusion in the NEWS.

-Additional KEY public events that concern are listed below;
+Additional KEY public events are listed below;

 An introduction to the Compton War Memorial is available to download here.
 To obtain the book for £5, please contact Jane Turner.

 Local bus services